iainwp/iainwp.github.io/about/index.md

 And at Loughborough:

 -   Director of Academic Staffing in the School of Science
--   Head of Computer SCience.
+-   Head of Computer Science.

 My [official web
 presence](http://www.lboro.ac.uk/departments/compsci/staff/academic-teaching/iain-phillips)